karemthabet/Kutubi-Modern-Book-App/README.md

-# 📚 Bookly App
+# 📚 Kutubi – Modern Book App

-A modern and powerful Flutter application for discovering, viewing, and saving books.
+**Kutubi** is a powerful Flutter application for discovering, viewing, and saving books.
-**Built with clean architecture**, real-time API fetching, smooth pagination, local storage via Hive, and a beautiful animated splash screen.
+Built with clean architecture, real-time API integration, smooth pagination, local storage via Hive, and a beautifully animated splash screen.
-This app ensures a seamless user experience with robust error handling and clean code structure.
+This app ensures a seamless user experience with elegant UI and robust error handling.

 ---

 ## 🚀 Features

-✅ Splash screen with animation
+✅ Animated splash screen
 ✅ Fetch books from API with pagination
-✅ Save favorite books using **Hive local storage**
+✅ Save favorite books locally with **Hive**
-✅ Search books by title
+✅ Search for books by title
-✅ Detailed book info screen
+✅ Detailed screen for each book
-✅ Elegant and responsive UI
+✅ Responsive and minimal UI
-✅ Full error handling for all failure cases
+✅ Handles all failure scenarios gracefully
-✅ Based on **Clean Architecture principles**
+✅ Structured using **Clean Architecture**

 ---